Understanding Autism Spectrum Disorder

 Research on neurodevelopmental causes

-Myths about the causes of autism
+The myths surrounding the causes of autism

-How to live with an autistic spectrum disorder?
+How to live with autism spectrum disorder?

 Daily challenges for autistic adults

-Importance of awareness and inclusion
+The importance of awareness and inclusion

 If you found this article useful, feel free to share it.